armanmaurya/PdfBackend/README.md

 # PdfBackend
-In the project folder there should be requirement.txt just make a virtual environment
+Start by making a virtual environment in the project directly

 ```bash
  python3 -m venv env